 The designated window hours for coded cars are between 10:01 AM to 4:59 PM and 8:01 PM until 6:59 AM of the next day.

 What is the purpose of the Number Coding scheme?

 The UVVRP or Number Coding Scheme aims to lessen the traffic congestion in the Philippines by banning vehicles that travel on public roads depending on their license plate.
-This program is based on Section 1 of the Memorandum Regulation No. 96-005.
-As of 2019, the number coding scheme starts from 7 AM to 10 AM and then resumes from 5 PM to 8 PM with the time in between these hours being considered as "window hours" without coding.
+This program is based on Section 1 of Memorandum Regulation No. 96-005.
+As of 201.
+As of August 2022, the number coding scheme now starts from 7 AM to 10 AM and then resumes from 5 PM to 8 PM with the time in between these hours being considered as "window hours" without coding.

 What are the Number Coding days?

 As a driver or even as a car owner, it’s best to know your vehicle’s plate number, especially its last digit to avoid using it on the imposed number coding days.
 Plate numbers that end with 1 and 2 are not allowed to travel on certain roads every Monday.
 The same policy applies on plate numbers 3 and 4 every Tuesday, 5 and 6 every Wednesday, 7 and 8 every Thursday, and 9 and 0 every Friday.

 At what time are the Number Coding hours?

 Based on UVVRP, the standard coding scheme period is from 7 AM to 8 PM, however, in August of 2022, the MMDA has made the coding hours from 7 AM to 10 AM and from 5 PM to 8 PM.
 There are, however, special areas such as Makati City that still stick with the traditional 7 AM to 8 PM coding scheme.